Stay organized with collections Save and categorize content based on your preferences.

 • Table copies are subject to BigQuery limits on copy jobs.

 • The Google Cloud console supports copying only one table at a time.
-You cannot overwrite an existing table in the destination dataset.
+You can't overwrite an existing table in the destination dataset.
 The table must have a unique name in the destination dataset.

 • Copying multiple source tables into a destination table is not supported by the Google Cloud console.